- Has anything changed with Study Trip Registration in 2014?

 Can my parent apply for a Federal Direct Parent Plus loan?

-Parents of dependent students enrolled in 6 or more credit hours are able to apply for a Federal Direct Parent Plus loan for the winter semester.
+Parents of dependent students enrolled in 6 or more credit hours can apply for a Federal Direct Parent Plus loan for the winter semester.

 Can graduate students apply for a winter Federal Direct Graduate Plus loan?

-Graduate students enrolled in 3 or more credit hours are able to apply for a Grad Plus loan.
+Graduate students enrolled in 3 or more credit hours can apply for a Grad Plus loan.

 Once enrolled, when am I required to pay my outstanding balance?